sabi1k98/disassembler/README.md

 # disassembler
-School project: disassembler for subset of instructions
+School project: dissasembler for subset of instructions